PixlGalaxy/EagleDocs/README.md

 - Instructor PDFs are stored in `backend/storage/documents` (mount this as a Docker volume to persist uploads).
 - Generated RAG indexes are written to `backend/storage/rag` (mount this directory to keep the chunked context across deployments).

-Share the course code defined by cada instructor with students so they can seleccionar la RAG del curso desde el chat.

 ### Official Plugins

 - **[@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md)**